 variation V1 and 3%, 51% and 22% in the variation V2 respectively.

-grains.
-Millet has been major source of protein and energy for millions of people in asia, Africa and India for thousands of years.
+These are the traditional grains which are now less used in our daily diet.
+This is mainly because of not knowing the prominence and nutritional values of these grains.
+Millet has been major source of protein and energy for millions of people in Asia, Africa and India for thousands of years.
+It’s gluten-free, has a mild Flavor and adds healthy proteins and fiber to recipes.

 Besides the super nutrient – fiber, Millets are also rich in calcium, proteins, iron, and polyphenols.
 Polyphenols are the micronutrients that produce antioxidants and are present in plant-based foods.